TinyCloudOrg/Aleph-Community-Wiki/documents/entity/organization/Ensuro.md

 ---
-title: Ensuro
+title: "Ensuro"
-tags: [organization, blockchain, DeFi, reinsurance]
-description: Ensuro is a blockchain-based reinsurance company co-founded by [[Guillo]], serving as the CTO, and [[Marco Mirabella]], who serves as the CEO.
-The company focuses on integrating blockchain technology into the reinsurance industry.
+description: "Ensuro is a blockchain-based reinsurance company founded in 2021.
+The company focuses on utilizing blockchain technology to offer innovative solutions in the reinsurance industry."
+tags: ["blockchain", "reinsurance", "insurance", "crypto", "startups"]
 ---

-## Overview
-[[Ensuro]] is a pioneering organization in the blockchain-based reinsurance sector.
-It leverages decentralized finance (DeFi) principles to innovate traditional reinsurance processes.
-Ensuro's approach enables the use of smart contracts for reinsurance agreements, aiming to streamline operations, improve transparency, and enhance efficiency in the industry.
+### About Ensuro

+Ensuro is a blockchain-based [[reinsurance]] company founded in 2021.
+Ensuro leverages blockchain technology to provide innovative reinsurance solutions aimed at improving efficiency, transparency, and security in the insurance sector.

-## Key Individuals
+### Key People

-- **[[Guillo]]**: Co-founder and CTO.
-Guillo has a background in crypto, DeFi, and the broader economy.
-He enjoys discussing politics, blockchain, and cycling.
+- **[[Guillo]]**: Co-founder and CTO based in Buenos Aires.
+He has a background in blockchain and is keen on discussing topics related to crypto, DeFi, economics, and politics.
-- **[[Marco Mirabella]]**: CEO.
-Marco has international experience, having lived in Taiwan and China before moving to Buenos Aires.
-He is passionate about asado, running, and economic discussions.
+- **[[Marco Mirabella]]**: CEO of Ensuro.
+Originally from Italy, Marco has lived in Asia before moving to Buenos Aires.
+He enjoys discussing economy and DeFi, and engaging in activities like running and asados.

-## Interests & Activities
-- Enthusiasts within Ensuro engage in:
-  - **Blockchain and DeFi**: Both Guillo and Marco are deeply interested in how blockchain technology and decentralized finance can transform traditional financial sectors.
-  - **Cycling**: Guillo enjoys cycling and likely values the physical and mental benefits it provides.
-  - **Outdoor and Social Activities**: Marco enjoys running, asado, indicating a balanced lifestyle with social and physical activities.

-## Affiliations and Community
-- [[Ensuro]] is part of a broader ecosystem that includes:
-  - **[[Sun]]** from the [[Aleph]] core team, which focuses on funding and crypto use cases.
-  - **[[Laín]]**, coordinating operations for [[Startups Aleph]] and enjoying Argentine culture.
-  - **[[Nico]]**, an SRE for [[Triton One]], engaged in the Solana ecosystem.
-  - **[[Fede Secchi]]**, handling venues and hackathons within Aleph and enjoying extreme sports.

-- Additionally, Ensuro collaborates with a network of individuals and organizations deeply embedded in the blockchain and crypto space, such as participants from the [[#ETHSafari.xyz]], [[Vitalia.city]], [[QuarkID protocol]], and various others.

-## Cultural and Social Activities
-- **Asado and Food**: Asado and food exploration are common interests among [[Ensuro]] personnel, reflecting their cultural immersion and social engagement patterns.
-- **Community Engagement**: They are highly active in community-building activities within the blockchain and DeFi sectors, aiming to foster innovation and collaboration.

-## Key Concepts and Technologies
-- **Blockchain Technology**: Central to Ensuro's operations, enabling transparent, secure, and efficient reinsurance solutions.
-- **Decentralized Finance (DeFi)**: They leverage DeFi principles to enhance reinsurance processes, potentially lowering costs and increasing accessibility.

-## Related Entities
-- **[[Aleph]]**: Collaboration with Aleph for events, funding activities, and community support.
-- **[[Startups Aleph]]**: Engagement with startup operations and innovations.
-- **[[Triton One]]**: Partnership within the Solana ecosystem for technical and development support.
-- **[[Vitalia.city]]**: Shared interests in bio-enhancement and frontier technologies.
-- **[[QuarkID protocol]]**: Collaboration in innovative identity and blockchain solutions.

-Ensuro stands as a leading example of how blockchain can be applied to traditional industries, demonstrating the potential of decentralized technologies in transforming reinsurance.
+### Headquarters and Areas of Operation

+Ensuro’s headquarters are located in [[Buenos Aires]], but the company is also interconnected with various global regions due to its blockchain nature.

+### Always Down For

+- Conversations about crypto, decentralized finance (DeFi), economy, and politics.
+- Engaging in a community bike tour or running in Parque de [[Palermo]].
+- Enjoying an asado and sharing insights on economy, DeFi, and traveling.

+### Notable Projects and Contributions

+Ensuro aims to revolutionize the reinsurance industry using blockchain technology.
+They are involved in:
+- Offering comprehensive and transparent reinsurance policies.
+- Enhancing security measures in the insurance sector using blockchain.

+### Community Engagement

+The Ensuro team is actively involved in the local and global blockchain communities.
+Guillo and Marco participate in various events and initiatives, fostering discussions around blockchain innovations and their applications in reinsurance.

 ---
----
 This content was generated by AutoGraph, a [TinyCloud](https://tinycloud.xyz/) product.
-Generated at  Thu, 08 Aug 2024 21:06:16 GMT
+Generated at Fri, 23 Aug 2024 20:58:27 GMT